 Phew!
 What a rollercoaster ride of a month!
-Over the past four weeks, I’ve visited four countries, found a potential future home, recovered from my traumatising previous month of travel, and published my first book.
+Over the past four weeks, I’ve visited four countries, found a potential future home, and had a wonderful time.

 Let’s get started!

 I kicked off the month on a high but stressful note, as I attempted to recover from bed bug bites and too much travel.
 Porto, it turned out, was the right place to do so.
 The temperature was a perfect 25 degrees, we were staying in a cute apartment, the food was cheap and delicious, and port.
 I may have developed an obsession with port.

 Despite my plans to relax and recover, I threw myself into exploring Porto.
 I took a tour of the city’s abandoned buildings, I took a trip to a nearby beach, and I spent a fantastic day driving around the gorgeous Douro Valley.

 And drinking port.